logo

 Monitoring and Care for Premature Babies

 Premature babies require specialised monitoring and care immediately after birth due to their vulnerability.
-Neonatal Intensive Care Units (NICUs) play a crucial role in providing this care, offering support for breathing, temperature regulation, and feeding.
 In India, neonatal care has advanced significantly, improving the survival rate of preterm infants.

 The Role of the Neonatal Intensive Care Unit (NICU)

-The NICU’s specialised equipment helps track critical functions such as breathing, heart rate, and oxygen levels, enabling early detection of potential health issues.
-These efforts are crucial in improving survival rates and ensuring better long-term outcomes for premature infants.
+Advanced NICU equipment tracks breathing, heart rate, and oxygen levels, detecting health issues early.
+These efforts significantly improve survival rates and long-term health outcomes for premature infants.

 Supporting Your Premature Baby's Development